The glossary for all organisations

 Emission Reduction Commitment (ERC)

-A legally binding target set by governments or organisations to reduce GHG emissions by a certain percentage over a specified timeframe.
+A legally binding agreement or target set by governments or organisations to reduce greenhouse gas emissions by a specified amount over a set period of time.

 Source: